European Interdisciplinary Cybersecurity Conference

 - Artificial Intelligence (AI) trustworthiness

-- Big data and cybersecurity
+- Big data and privacy

-- Business continuity and disaster recovery
+- Business continuity and incident response

 - Cloud security